 You have the option to disable text input function in WebChat when quick replies are present.
 This means that a user will only be able to interact using Quick Replies, cards and Persistent menus (but not by typing freely or speaking).
 Also, you can disable text input from the Persistent menu page.

 You can set up the display of quick replies so they are in one scrollable line.

-'Disable text input' function is not available for the Await response interaction.
+'Disable text input' function is not available for the Live Agent interaction.